DerGuru/The-Resonant/New Chapters/Part2/P2-14_Into_the_Network.md

 *You're worried,* RAE observed.

 **We walked right up to the edge of Malvek's operation.
-If he realizes—**
+If he realizesï¿½**

 *He won't.
 You were careful.
 Professional.
 You did exactly what Lina trained you to do.*